datum360/Datum360-API-User-Guides/Matthew/PIM360/File/GET file by handle.md

 # GET /file/{handle}

 ## Description
-Get the contents of a file by handle provided.
+Gets the contents of a file by handle provided.

 ## Required Capabilities
 * CanUseAPI